modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

   width="50%"
 />

 Distributing the work across rows is super easy with Rayon as well.
 We just use the combinator `par_chunks`!
-Rayon has a lot of other high-level combinators that make it easy to express complex parallel computations.

 ```rust
 dataset.rows().par_chunks(N).map(|chunk| {
   // process the chunk
 });
 ```
+These are just a couple of the combinators available in Rayon.
+There are a lot of other high-level combinators that make it easy to express complex parallel computations.
+Check out [Rayon](https://github.com/rayon-rs/rayon) on GitHub to learn more.

 ## Use cargo-flamegraph to find bottlenecks